Optimal two-phase sampling designs for generalized raking estimators with multiple parameters of interest: Example: Vanderbilt Comprehensive Care Clinic Study

 \section{Example: Vanderbilt Comprehensive Care Clinic Study}

-We also assessed performance of the various optimum allocation strategies using real EHR data collected on 4797 HIV-positive persons who received care at the Vanderbilt Comprehensive Care Clinic (VCCC) between 1999 and 2013.
+We also assessed performance of the various optimum allocation strategies using real EHR data collected on 1595 HIV-positive persons who received care at the Vanderbilt Comprehensive Care Clinic (VCCC) between 1999 and 2013.
 This dataset served as a motivating example for our work, as both death and AIDS-defining event (ADE) have been considered as outcomes of interest in prior studies, particularly as they relate to CD4 count at the time of antiretroviral therapy (ART) initiation \citep{melekhin2010postpartum,Giganti2020}.
 These three variables, along with many others covering demographic information, medical history, and laboratory test results, were collected routinely during patient visits to the clinic and stored in the EHR.
-The research team also conducted validation by chart review for the entire cohort, offering a unique opportunity to completely assess error levels in the EHR.
-This validation revealed many errors in EHR-derived variables relating to the ADE analysis.
+Given the error-prone nature of EHR-derived data, the research team also conducted validation by chart review for the entire cohort, which revealed many errors in EHR-derived variables relating to the ADE analysis.
 Notably, time to ADE was measured incorrectly in the EHR for 34.5\% of patients, and 10.8\% were found to have an incorrect ADE status (sensitivity: 0.87; specificity: 0.89; positive predictive value: 0.35).
 In contrast, variables relating to the death analysis were more accurate in the EHR.
 Time to death was initially measured with error in only 21.3\% of patients, and the indicator for death did not have any errors at all.
-Further details on the this data set and discrepancies between routinely-collected and validated versions can be found in \cite{Giganti2020}.
+Further details on this data set and discrepancies between routinely-collected and validated versions can be found in \cite{Giganti2020}.

-In this example, we used the validated data on the whole cohort to assess the performance of optimum allocation strategies assuming a validation budget of 200 individuals.
+In this example, we used the validated data on the whole cohort to assess the performance of optimum allocation strategies assuming the validation budget had been limited to 200 individuals.
 We defined the ``true" parameter values for $\beta_\mathrm{CD4, death}$ and $\beta_\mathrm{CD4, ADE}$ as the coefficients obtained by fitting the following Cox regression models on the entire validated data set: